|

 By default,

-Windows Vista has a feature called User Account Control enabled.
-User
+Windows Vista or 7 has a feature called User Account Control enabled.

-Account Control limits the usage rights for all users using the system,
+User Account Control limits the usage rights for all users using the

-including any Administrator account.
-What this means is that any software
+system, including any Administrator account.
+What this means is that

-that requires access to your system must be given permission for this
+any software that requires access to your system must be given permission

-access.
+for this access.
 This requirement is common with setup utilities.
-This is because
+This

-the program in the setup utility may require certain runtime modules
+is because the program in the setup utility may require certain runtime

-be explicitly installed to your system.
-This has been common for years,
+modules be explicitly installed to your system.
+This has been common

-but with Windows Vista, the system security has been tightened up to
+for years, but with Windows Vista or 7, the system security has been

-prevent malicious programs from gaining automatic access to the system.
+tightened up to prevent malicious programs from gaining automatic access

 If you